Design > Designing Service Connectors > Creating a Data Access Service Connector

 You can create a data access service connector by defining the properties and specifying variables to interact directly with the database.
 You can also define the actions associated with a data access service connector.

-Before you create a data access service connector, you must copy the required JDBC JAR files to the following location and restart the Secure Agent:
+Before you create a data access service connector, you must copy the required JDBC JAR files to the following directory and restart the Secure Agent:

 <Secure Agent installation directory>/apps/process-engine/ext